virtual-labs/exp-turbulent-flow-iitb/experiment/theory.md

 <br>

 <p>Thus, the graph of 1/U<sub>i</sub>  vs 1/(V)<sup>0.8</sup>  (which is known as Wilson plot) should be a straight line with a slope equal to constant-1 and intercept equal to constant-2.
-From this graph, inside film heat transfer coefficient can be calculated which can be used to verify Dittus-Boelter equation.</p>
+From this graph, inside film heat transfer coefficient can be calculated which can be used to verify Dittus-Boelter equation.</p><script type="text/javascript" id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"> </script>